Easter Holidays Days Out and What’s On Events in Devon Dorset and Somerset

 Exeter’s Underground Passages

 For a fascinating underground view of the city, Exeter’s Underground Passages worth a visit.
-They might not suit anyone who is really claustraphobic – they are descibed as narrow, dark, interesting and exciting.
-The passages will be running special Easter egg hunts every day throughout the Easter school holidays, Saturday 31 March – Sunday 15 April 2018.
+They might not suit anyone who is really claustrophobic – they are described as narrow, dark, interesting and exciting.
+The passages will be running special Easter egg hunts every day throughout the Easter school holidays.

 Have a great Easter Break